sebastianspicker/phyphox-arduino-classroom-kit/SECURITY.md

 make security
 ```

-This target runs the repository secret-pattern scan, dependency constraint
+This target runs the repository secret-pattern scan, dependency and pin sanity
-checks, shell syntax checks, ShellCheck when installed, and Python bytecode
+checks, shell syntax checks, ShellCheck when installed, and non-writing Python
-compilation.
-These checks do not replace dependency advisory review, firmware
+syntax compilation.
+These checks do not replace dependency advisory review,
-review, hardware testing, or electrical safety review.
+firmware review, hardware testing, or electrical safety review.

 ## Hardware reports